FusionAuth/fusionauth-site/site/_posts/2021-12-18-cybanetix-fusionauth-pci-dss.md

 **Dan:** What problems did we solve for you?
 And how were you solving them before FusionAuth?

 **Brad:** FusionAuth provided us with a solution to unify the authentication and authorisation mechanisms across all our customers' solutions.

 Previously, each of our customer solutions would have locally managed user credentials.

-If a member of staff no longer worked for a customer, there would be no way automatically disabling access.
+If a member of staff no longer worked for a customer, there would be no way to automatically disable access.

-With FusionAuth being able to federate against a customer's own identity platform (such as Office 365), joiners and leavers automatically get access to the relevant platforms, reducing our support costs and improving security.
+With FusionAuth able to federate against a customer's own identity platform (such as Office 365), joiners and leavers automatically get access to the relevant platforms, reducing our support costs and improving security.

-> ... [using FusionAuth] meant that we could save on development costs, and bring an overall improvement to the customer experience in a much shorter timeframe [than developing the functionality ourselves].
+> ... [using FusionAuth] meant that we could save on development costs, and bring an overall improvement to the customer experience in a much shorter time frame [than developing the functionality ourselves].

 **Dan:** Were there any technical hurdles or difficulties in the unification process?